ymar/winpoint.nl/content/playbooks/re-engagement-scripts.md

 ### 1. Timing-Based Delays

-**When to use**: Deal stalled due to budget cycles, internal priorities, or "wrong timing"
+**When to use**: Deal stalled due to budget cycles, internal priorities, or timing"

 **Script Template**:
 ```